Young Manchester

 Key Takeaways for Grant Writers

-• Youth voice is non-negotiable: Young Manchester's entire philosophy centers on youth leadership.
+• Youth voice is non-negotiable: Young Manchester's entire philosophy centres on youth leadership.
 Applications must show genuine youth involvement in design, delivery, and decision-making—not just consultation but real power-sharing.

-• Focus on Manchester's most excluded: Priority given to projects reaching the 45% of Manchester children living in poverty and other marginalized groups.
+• Focus on Manchester's most excluded: Priority given to projects reaching the 45% of Manchester children living in poverty and other marginalised groups.
 Demonstrate deep understanding of exclusion and barriers.

-• Embrace participatory processes: For programs with participatory grantmaking, prepare to present to youth panels and community members.
+• Embrace participatory processes: For programmes with participatory grantmaking, prepare to present to youth panels and community members.
 Practice explaining your project accessibly and authentically to young people.

-• Connect with the network: Young Manchester has 120+ member organizations.
+• Connect with the network: Young Manchester has 120+ member organisations.
 Joining as a member provides access to peer support, capacity building, and better understanding of funding opportunities.

 • Think outcomes, not just activities: Be specific about the changes your project will create for young people.
 Use language of empowerment, progression, and thriving—terms Young Manchester consistently uses.